melaniedavila/cellranger-aws-pipeline/README.md

 ## Potential Next Steps:
 - Automatically migrate fastq files from S3 to Glacier after 1 year
 - Automatically migrate bcl file from S3 to Glacier after 1 month
 - Account for feature barcoding experiments where the CITE-seq samples may come from a different combination of bcl files than the GEX samples.
 - Use an AWS lambda function to auto-detect raw data and config files on s3 and initialize the pipeline
 - Potentially utilize pipenv for this project and its local python dependencies, as yaml and boto3 are not in the stdlib

 [cellranger_pipeline_diagram]: docs/cellranger_pipeline_diagram.png
 [architecture_diagram]: docs/cellranger_pipeline_archictecture.png
 [batch_genomics_tutorial]: https://aws.amazon.com/blogs/compute/building-high-throughput-genomics-batch-workflows-on-aws-introduction-part-1-of-4/
 [cellranger_documentation]: https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger
+[obtain_aws_account_id]: https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.htlm